palpen/DALLEePaperFrame/README.md

 # DALLEePaperFrame (Twitter version)

-**This is a fork of [DALLEePaperFrame](https://github.com/FamousDirector/DALLEePaperFrame), a really great project that I've modified to generate images from tweets using the [@DALLEePaper](https://twitter.com/DALLEePaper) account on Twitter.**
+**This is a fork of [DALLEePaperFrame](https://github.com/FamousDirector/DALLEePaperFrame), a really great project that I've modified to generate images from tweets (instead of text transcribed from speech) using the [@DALLEePaper](https://twitter.com/DALLEePaper) account on Twitter.**

 <img src="docs/sample.jpg" title="Art Generated onto ePaper!">